-Development Committee

-The development committee was created to solicit and channel donations to AADPRT.
+3) Communicate regularly with the membership on available curricular resources.
+4) Mentor, train, and provide encouragement to faculty members and Ginsberg fellows in curriculum development.
+5) Liaison with other affiliated organizations such as APA and ABPN on educational projects of mutual interest.
+Development Committee The development committee was created to solicit and channel donations to AADPRT.
 It seeks to identify funding sources to support the activities of the organization, in particular at the Annual Meeting.
 The Committee also develops policies to minimize the conflict of interest that may arise from such arrangements, as well as possible conflicts of interest among the leadership of the organization.

-To solicit and coordinate donations to AADPRT to help fund fellowships and awards.

-- 1) Work with the AADPRT Executive Council (EC) to find ways to encourage donations to AADPRT from a variety of sources - 2) Work with the Executive Director to solicit donations from members - 3) Determine any conflicts of interest for donors and AADPRT and discuss these with EC - 4) Develop new avenues for giving

-International Medical Graduate (IMG) Committee

-The committee is charged with helping training directors understand the complex world of International Medical Graduates (IMGs) and highlight the accomplishments of, and challenges related to, IMGs.
-The IMG committee was formed to support members including, but not limited to, IMG program directors, associate program directors, and residents/fellows.
+Purpose To solicit and coordinate donations to AADPRT to help fund fellowships and awards.
+Tasks 1)Work with the AADPRT EC to find ways to encourage donations to AADPRT from a variety of sources 2)Work with the Executive Director to solicit donations from members 3)Determine any conflicts of interest for donors and AADPRT and discuss these with EC 4)Develop new avenues for giving International Medical Graduate (IMG) Committee The committee is charged to help training directors understand the complex world of International Medical Graduates (IMGs) and highlight the accomplishments of, and challenges related to, IMGs.
+The AADPRT IMG committee was formed to support members who are, but not limited to, IMG Program Directors, Associate PDs, and residents/fellows.
+Tasks: